The Who, What, Why & How Of Double-Socks

-No doubt you've heard of double socks (or double-layer socks).
-What are they exactly?
+No doubt you've heard of double socks or double-layer socks).
+In this article, we’ll answer:

 Double socks systems come in two forms: